 17. Non-conforming Sign: Any sign that does not conform to the requirements of this Chapter.

+XX.
+Obsolete Sign: An obsolete sign is a physical advertising, directional, or informational sign that promotes a business, product, service, or activity that no longer exists or operates at that location.

 18. Occupancy: Shall mean a change of ownership; change of business/user; or a change of occupancy.

-19. Off-Site Sign (on-premises sign): A sign not strictly related to goods, activities or services rendered on the premises where the sign is located or affixed
+19. Off-Site Sign (off-premises sign): A sign not strictly related to goods, activities or services rendered on the premises where the sign is located or affixed

 20. On-Site Sign (on-premises sign): A sign which advertises or identifies only goods, services, facilities, events or attractions on the premises where located.